-Sri Lanka's Ministry of Finance has established public consultations during budget formulation but, to further strengthen public participation in the budget process, should also prioritize the following actions:
+To further strengthen public participation in the budget process, Sri Lanka's Ministry of Finance should prioritize the following actions:

-- Pilot mechanisms to engage the public when monitoring budget implementation. - Expand mechanisms during budget formulation to engage any civil society organization or member of the public who wishes to participate. - Proactively invite and include vulnerable and underrepresented communities, directly or through civil society organizations representing them.
+- Pilot mechanisms to engage the public during budget formulation and to monitor budget implementation.
+Ensure sufficient transparency by providing clear information on engagement timelines, formats, feedback channels, and the impact of public involvement on decision-making. - Actively engage with vulnerable and underrepresented communities, directly or through civil society organizations representing them.

-Sri Lanka's Parliament has established public hearings related to the approval of the annual budget, but should also prioritize the following actions:
+Sri Lanka's Parliament should prioritize the following actions:

-- Allow any member of the public or any civil society organization to testify during its hearings on the budget proposal prior to its approval. - Allow members of the public or civil society organizations to testify during its hearings on the Audit Report.
+- Allow members of the public or civil society organizations to testify during its hearings on the budget proposal prior to its approval. - Allow members of the public or civil society organizations to testify during its hearings on the Audit Report.